 Other Card Options for Building Your Credit Score

 If you are specifically looking for a credit card to help you raise your credit score, consider a soft pull card.
 This means the company won’t run a hard pull on your credit during the approval process.
 A hard pull is a complete look at your credit history; a hard pull also lowers your credit score a few points.
 That means, your credit score will go down just for applying for a card.

 To find a soft pull credit card, see our article: Soft Pull Credit Cards.
 For a look at soft pull retail credit cards and a tip to help you avoid a hard pull, see our article: The Complete Shopping Cart Trick Stores List.

+That was the Fortiva Credit Card review.
 The Fortiva Credit Card is available to those with “less-than-perfect” credit.
 You will see more fees and higher rates than other credit cards, but Fortiva reports to all three credit bureaus, so it may help you build your credit score.